 The training for software engineers at SoftUni is a very serious occupation and you need to spend at least 4-5 hours every day, preferably your entire attention and time.
 Combining working and training is not always successful, but if you work something easy and you have a lot of spare time, it is a good option.
 SoftUni is an appropriate option for school students, university students, and people who work, but it is best if you assign your entire time to your training and mastering the profession.
 It will not work if you spend 2 or 4 hours a week on it!

 The forms of training at SoftUni are on-site (the better choice) and online (if you don't have another option).
 In both forms of training, to learn the program in the curriculum (that is required by software companies for starting a job), you need a lot of learning.
 You just need to find the time for it!
 Reason #1 for having a hard time on the road to the profession in SoftUni is not spending enough time for the training: as a minimum, you need to spend at least 20-30 hours a week.

-We recommend to everyone who gets an excellent score at the SoftUni entrance exam and is passionate about making programming their profession, to leave the rest of their commitments aside and spend their entire time on learning the profession of a "software engineer" and start making a living through it.
+We recommend to everyone who gets an excellent score on the book problems and is passionate about making programming their profession, to leave the rest of their commitments aside and spend their entire time on learning the profession of a "software engineer" and start making a living through it.